Pavithra-A-N/userRegistration/README.md

 ## Possible Optimisation
 1. Moving all the imports of Angular material to separate file (could have done in production env)
 2. SCSS files can be more optimised with seggregations
+3. Wild card routes addition
+4. Error Handling in separate file according to status codes and User Friendly error message display
-3. Add test specification we need to do core testing via angular
+5. Add test specification we need to do core testing via angular

 ## Things that can be done better
 1. More styling in scss can be done but kept simple